bitgn/ml-pipelines/STUDY.md

 ## 1. Intro

+**Purpose of this intro**:

+1. Start building up an intuition about the scope of the problem.
+2. Identify for yourself if this field is something you are interested in.
+3. Set up expectations about the complexity.
+All the other lessons would be easier to digest.

 The MLP project was born out of hobby project related to replicating a high precision robotics arm.
 At this project it was frustrating to manage a small collection of sensor data coming from various experiments.